argonne-lcf/dlio_benchmark/docs/source/overview.rst

 =============
 Deep learning has been shown as a successful method for various tasks, and its popularity results in numerous open-source deep learning software tools.
-Deep learning has been applied to a broad spectrum of scientific domains such as cosmology, particle physics, computer vision, fusion, and astrophysics.
-Scientists have performed a great deal of work to optimize the computational performance of deep learning frameworks.
-However, the same cannot be said for I/O performance.
+It has been applied to a broad spectrum of scientific domains such as cosmology, particle physics, computer vision, fusion, and astrophysics.
 As deep learning algorithms rely on big-data volume and variety to effectively train neural networks accurately, I/O is a significant bottleneck on large-scale distributed deep learning training.

-The DLIO benchmark aims to provide a detailed representation of the I/O behavior of deep learning workloads.
-DLIO can be utilized to accurately emulate the I/O behavior of modern deep learning applications.
-Using DLIO, application developers and system software solution architects can identify potential I/O bottlenecks in their applications and guide optimizations to boost the I/O performance.
-The storage vendors can also use DLIO benchmark as a guidance for storage and file system design.
+The `DLIO` benchmark aims to provide a detailed representation of the data access pattern of deep learning workloads, to to accurately emulate the I/O behavior in the training process.
+Using `DLIO`, application developers and system software solution architects can identify potential I/O bottlenecks in their applications and guide optimizations to boost the I/O performance.
+The storage vendors can also use `DLIO` benchmark as a guidance for designing storage and file system targeting the deep learning applications.

-In developing the benchmark, we have the following two considerations:
+In developing the benchmark, we have the following two assume:

 First, we assume that one can replace the computation part (training and validation) with a sleep of the same amount of time, while keeping the I/O pattern / behavior the same.
 The logic behind this is demonstrated as shown in the figure.
 In a typical deep leanring training process, a batch of data is loaded from the storage to host memory at each time step, and then transfered to the accelerator to perform the training.
 There might be some hardware supporting loading data from storage directly to the accelerators such as GPU Direct.
-In either case, the I/O (data access in the storage) should be independent of what is going on inside the accelerator, as long as the frequency of the I/O requests remains the same.
+In either case, the I/O (data access in the storage) should likely be independent of what is going on inside the accelerator, as long as the frequency of the I/O requests remains the same.

   .. figure:: ./images/training.png